AerialMantis/aerialmantis.github.io/_posts/2015-09-19-introduction-to-templates.md

 As the function template swap itself is simply a parametrized blueprint, it does not generate any code on it’s own.
 In order to generate a function from the template, it must be instantiated.
 The template instantiation process can be triggered in two ways: it can be triggered implicitly; whenever a template declaration is referenced in a context where a definition is required, or explicitly; when an explicit template instantiation directive is used.

-A call to the function template swap is made with two function parameters of type ‘int’, triggering implicit instantiation of the template:
+A call to the function template `swap` is made with two function parameters of type `int`, triggering implicit instantiation of the template:

 {% highlight cpp %}
 int main() {